|Assignee:||Eric Davis||% Done:|

 The only way I knew that I could set authentication to "none" (without getting into source) was by stumbling across this post.

-#3 Updated by Zarooba Rozruba about 4 years ago
+#3 Updated by Zarooba Rozruba over 8 years ago

 Something to add to the upcoming documentation ::